 If you’re wondering what souvenirs to buy in Nepal, you’re in for a treat.
-From the bustling streets of Thamel in Kathmandu to the artisan shops of Patan, Nepal offers a rich variety of handcrafted and cultural items that make perfect keepsakes or gifts.
-In this guide, we’ll cover the top 15 Nepalese souvenirs you shouldn’t leave without.
+From the bustling streets of Thamel in Kathmandu to the artisan shops of Patan and Bhaktapur, Nepal offers a rich variety of handcrafted and cultural items that make perfect keepsakes or gifts.

 1. Pashmina Shawls and Scarves